cs231n/cs231n.github.io/assignments/2020/assignment2.md

 If you choose to work with Google Colab, please familiarize yourself with the [recommended workflow]({{site.baseurl}}/setup-instructions/#working-remotely-on-google-colaboratory).

-**Note 1**.
-Please make sure that you work on the Colab notebooks in the order of the questions (see below).
-The reason is that the code cells that get executed *at the end* of the notebooks save the modified files back to your drive and some notebooks may require code from previous notebook.
+<iframe style="display: block; margin: auto;" width="560" height="315" src="https://www.youtube.com/embed/IZUz4pRYlus" frameborder="0" allowfullscreen></iframe>

-**Note 2**.
-Related to above, ensure you are periodically saving your notebook (`File -> Save`), and any edited `.py` files relevant to that notebook (i.e. **by executing the last code cell**) so that you don't lose your progress if you step away from the assignment and the Colab VM disconnects.
+**Note**.
+Ensure you are periodically saving your notebook (`File -> Save`) so that you don't lose your progress if you step away from the assignment and the Colab VM disconnects.

 Once you have completed all Colab notebooks **except `collect_submission.ipynb`**, proceed to the [submission instructions](#submitting-your-work).